Skip to main content

 Health Check

-Middleware to implement liveness, readiness, and startup probes for Fiber applications.
-It exposes a generic probe handler; you decide which endpoints to register.
-Convenience constants are available for the conventional endpoints (/livez, /readyz, and /startupz).
+Middleware that adds liveness, readiness, and startup probes to Fiber apps.
+It provides a generic handler you can mount on any route, with constants for the conventional /livez, /readyz, and /startupz endpoints.

 Overview